 - 1/2 cup washing soda

-- Wash the garment in the washing machine with warm/hot water and laundry soap.
+- Soak your garment for 30 minutes in the solution.
+Wash the garment in the washing machine with warm/hot water and laundry soap.

 A Few Helpful Notes:

 - This solution is intended to be a one-time use recipe.
 I make this bleach alternative as needed.
 You can use the solution multiple times during the day if you’re doing a quick soak (not hours of soaking) for the garments; just remember that hydrogen peroxide is light sensitive so its effectiveness will fade the longer it’s exposed to light.
 This recipe can be doubled.